TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 4/Philippians 4.6.md

 ---

-In nothing be anxious; but in everything by prayer and supplication with thanksgiving let your requests be made known unto God.
+In nothing be anxious, but in everything, by prayer and petition with thanksgiving, let your requests be made known to God.